 If you or a friend are in immediate danger, call 911 for help.

-You may feel the need to protect your children, spouse or other family members, even if they are treating you badly.
-But abusive behaviour is not healthy for you or for your abuser.
+You may feel the need to protect your children, spouse or other family members, even if they are treating you badly, but abusive behaviour is not healthy for you or for your abuser.
 No one deserves to be hurt.
-It’s okay to reach out for help.

 This section describes different types of abuse in non-institutional settings and how Canadian law protects older adults.

 To prevent anyone (such as an abuser) from tracking your online activity, read this.